Nita Ing

 Her career as a construction magnate took place largely within Taiwan's Continental Engineering Corporation, of which she has served as the chairman of the board.

 Early life

 Nita's hometown is Wenzhou and comes from a Wenzhounese family.
 Her father, Wenzhounese businessman, Chi-Hou Ing, was the founder of Continental Engineering Corporation and paternal grandfather was the former deputy minister of Ministry of Finance of Republic of China in the early 20th century.

 Nita Ing was expelled from Taipei American School for "rowdy behavior" and sent to a Massachusetts boarding school in the 1970's when she was a teenager.
-She then majored in economics at University of California, Los Angeles (UCLA), but was expelled from the University from setting up a fire protesting women inequality.
+She then majored in economics at University of California, Los Angeles (UCLA), but was expelled from the University for setting up a fire for protesting women inequality.

 She was briefly married to Paul Gittleson in 1979 in Los Angeles, but divorced a few years later.
 Her children were from a subsequent relationship.
 She currently lives in Taipei, Taiwan with her two daughters, who both attend Taipei American School.